estech01/estech01.github.io/_pages/currentwork.md

 ## Journal Articles

-1. *Criminal Governance in Latin America: An Assessment of its Prevalence and Correlates* with Andres D. Uribe, Benjamin Lessing, and Noah Schouela, , Perspectives on Politics (forthcoming).
+1. *Criminal Governance in Latin America: An Assessment of its Prevalence and Correlates* with Andres D. Uribe, Benjamin Lessing, and Noah Schouela, *Perspectives on Politics* (forthcoming).

 ## Working Papers

 1. *Removing Social Barriers to Women’s Candidacy in Cambodia* with C. Cruz and J. Kim

-## Work In Progress
+## Work in Progress

 1. Ethically Measuring Violence with G. Blair, L. Young, R. Littman and H. Baron